sashetophizika/batc/README.md

 ## Configuration

-You can create `~/.config/batc/config` in order to change the colors and the default flags (the flags then become toggles that do the opposite).
+You can create a file named `~/.config/batc/batc.conf` in order to change the colors and the default flags (the flags then become toggles that do the opposite).

 ### Default configuration: